Natural Stone Overview

-It should be mentioned that old stone floors were never sealed and still they look beautiful even today’s standards.
-All stone is naturally porous to varying degrees, for daily use and to increase the resistance for stain, sealing your stone would be the right choice.
+It should be mentioned that old stone floors were never sealed and still they look beautiful even by today’s standards.
+All stone is naturally porous to varying degrees, for daily use and to increase the resistance to staining, sealing your stone would be the right choice.

-Most of our sealants are preferred from Fila’s professional range and we work in accordance with Fila to provide high standards of technical knowledge and support.
-It is a must that good practice is observed when installing your tiles to make sure that no building residue is sealed into or marks the product since it can be hard to remove; tiles need to be entirely clean and dry before each stage of the installation and sealing process to provide the correct application of the relevant sealant.
-The guidelines below are mentioned in general, and there are exceptions to the rules, both in terms of equipments and application and sealant needed.
+Our preferred range of sealants are from the LTP range, and we work alongside LTP to provide high standards of technical knowledge and support.
+It is a must that good practice is observed when installing your tiles to make sure that no building residues or dirt are sealed into the stone as these can be hard to remove.
+Your tiles need to be entirely clean and dry before each stage of the installation and sealing process to provide the correct application of the relevant sealant.
+The guidelines below are mentioned in general, and there are exceptions to the rules in terms of equipment, application and sealant needed.

-Our well equipped staff can provide you a tailor-made quotation according to your individual requirements.
+Our well-equipped staff can provide you a tailor-made quotation according to your individual requirements.
 All sealants mentioned need different drying times in between processes.
-When using any sealant, a small inconspicuous test area or off-cut should be sealed first to ensure that the end results are to your liking.
+When using any sealant, a small inconspicuous test area or off-cut should be sealed first to ensure that the end results are achieved.
 The next part provides general guiding for sealing, our staff will be happy to advise on your individual requirements.

 Honed & Antique Limestone, Travertine & Marble

 These materials and finishes make up most of our stone range and they require an impregnating sealer that is absorbed into the body of the stone to quell the porosity.
 LTP Mattstone, Mattstone H20 or Colour Intensifier and Stainblock are breathable impregnating sealers that will leave the stone with its original surface texture.
 Impregnating sealers can be either solvent-based or water-based and are breathable so can be used internally and externally.